Page Content “INDEX” Links

-Cold in this case varies patient to patient.
-But when we say “cold” we mean anything below normal body temperature of 98.6°F/37°C. The range a CAD is affected by a lower temperature, again varies patient to patient and seems impossible to predict.
+When we say “cold”, we mean anything below normal body temperature of 98.6°F/37°C. The range a CAD is affected by a lower temperature, again varies patient to patient and seems impossible to predict.
 Most CADs learn their trigger temperature by simple observation of some of their physical symptoms.
 By trial and error.

 There is a blood test that some Doctors order to back up their diagnosis.
 They order a Thermal Amplitude Blood Test.
 This gives conclusive evidence that red cells are clumping at lower than body temperature.
 Something normal (non CAD) red blood cells will not do during this test.

 Whether you could take any resulting test number, or lab temperature measurement level.
 Then attempt to equate that to a specific air temperature trigger for said CAD….well that seems highly speculative.
 Clothing and other factors such as poor circulation, and length of exposure, come into play too.
 Though this test may indicate what range a CAD might fall into though.
 Low reactive, medium, or severe.

 Other tests are often run such as RBC/CBC, Titer, Coombs, IgG, and IgM, Retic Count, and Bone Marrow biopsies.

 As previously indicated, Agglutination causes the Red Blood Cells to be prematurely destroyed (Hemolysis).
 In the case of CAD, brought on by cold exposure.

 Cold exposures can be a long exposure, or an accumulation of a series of shorter exposures.
-Exposures can be air temperature related, and or food/beverage temperature related.
+Exposures can be air temperature related, evaporation type exposures, and or food/beverage temperature related.
 Even the temperature of air breathed, can have serious impacts on the more cold sensitive CADs.
 Reactions are not always a winter issue as some might conclude.

 For some more sensitive/reactive CADs, swimming or bathing in relatively warm but cooler than body temperature water, can trigger problems.